open-cc/node-open-cc/packages/examples/stasis-app/README.md

 docker-compose up
 ```

-Connect to the asterisk instance using a SIP based device.
-You can use [pjsua](http://www.pjsip.org/pjsua.htm) is a convenient CLI based device:
+Register to the asterisk instance using a SIP based device.
+This example is using [pjsua](http://www.pjsip.org/pjsua.htm):

 ```shell
 pjsua \